Version 3: Applicable from: 5 August 2022

 Your contact details

 We ask you for contact details of other people too – including your partner (if you have one) and someone outside of your household, (known as your ‘stable contact’).
 This is so that if you move to a new home and we’re not able to contact you, we can contact these people to try to find out where you have moved to.
 Please do tell us if your contact details change.
+If you provide us with contact details for anyone else, please check with them that they are happy for us to hold this information.
+Please let us know if not and we are happy to remove these details if they do not wish for us to hold them.

 We also apply to the NHS and government departments for up-to-date contact details and for notifications about study members who have moved out of the UK or who have died.
 We match the contact details and personal information that we hold with similar data from NHS records or the records of other government departments.
-The How we find you section of the CNC site sets out the extensive steps that we take to keep in touch with you and who we share your contact details with to update your record.

-Survey and research data
+Survey research data

 Qualitative research data

 When you turned 17, we asked your permission, to share your contact details and personal information with government departments and agencies, and NHS organisations.
 We did this to add information about your education and health from these organisations’ records to your survey data.
 We asked your permission to add other information to your records (e.g., about your economic circumstances or any criminal records) – we have not done this so far.
 Adding information to your records helps us to understand the things that affect your life and to produce research about your generation.
 When you were a child, we asked your parent or guardian for permission to add information about health and education to your record.
-We also asked your parents’ permission to link to information about their health and economic records, and about your siblings’ health and education records.
-This linked data is then pseudonymised and deposited at the UK Data Service and similar research environments.
+We also asked your parents’ permission to link to information from their health and economic records, and from your siblings’ health and education records.

 UK Longitudinal Linkage Collaboration (UK LLC)